RaphaelT1010/Machine-Learning-Facial-Recognition/README.md

 ### Dillon Jackson: Wroked on the readme, accuracy testing, and project/meeting facilitation
 ### Billy Ouattara: Wrote the script for balancing the different type of images, and built the initial unsupervised model.
 ### Raphael Talento: Report, wrote code for images closest to each centroid, data exploration
 ### Tou Yang: Worked on the Report, readme, replicating and analyzing results, setting up meeting time, help with calculating the error of the model.
+### Lucas Kjellberg: Worked on readme, project planning.